Skip to main content

 1. IntroductionFundamentals and mental model3

-6. Analysis and GroupingFrequency tables, pivot, descriptive stats3
+8. Analysis and GroupingFrequency tables, pivot, descriptive stats, describe sheet, joins4

 Core Architecture